How Do You Adjust Brewing Time For Different Coffee Varieties In A French Press?

 Espresso roast coffee beans are darker and more finely ground than traditional coffee beans, making them ideal for brewing espresso.
 When using espresso roast coffee beans in a French press, shorten the brewing time to 3 to 4 minutes to prevent over-extraction and bitterness.
 This shorter brewing time will preserve the bold flavors and crema of espresso roast coffee beans while producing a smooth and intense cup of coffee.

-See also Can You Use A French Press To Make Specialty Coffee Drinks?
+See also Can You Use A French Press For Brewing Turkish Coffee?

 Tips For Fine-Tuning Your Brewing Process